sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 ### V0.0.3
 * Updated the materials on the store background to get cloned at runtime from other UI elements that way when its dark the panel will be dark etc
+* Fixed reported errors on the menu patch